 Hot on the heels of the Radeon RX 7900 XTX big reveal last week, add-in board partners have been busy releasing their own takes on AMD’s finest consumer graphics card.
 The Made By AMD (MBA) card is impressive enough in its own right, but the stealthy black aesthetic lacks the wow factor associated with prime aftermarket designs.

-Looking to set the record straight, Sapphire has released the Radeon RX 7900 XTX Nitro+ Vapor-X beast of a card.
-Bettering ever-improving reference board designs is fast becoming difficult for add-in partners, nevertheless, with a rich history of innovation and design within Pulse, Nitro+, and Toxic families, the Hong Kong-based company has always remained a step ahead.
+Looking to set the record straight, Sapphire has released it’s own take on AMD’s best graphics card with the Radeon RX 7900 XTX Nitro+ Vapor-X. Bettering ever-improving reference board designs is fast becoming difficult for add-in partners, nevertheless, with a rich history of innovation and design within Pulse, Nitro+, and Toxic families, the Hong Kong-based company has always remained a step ahead.

 Radeon RX 7900 XTX is initially offered in Pulse and Nitro+ guises.
 Both exceed AMD’s 2,500MHz XTX boost speed by clocking in at 2,525MHz and 2,680MHz, respectively.
 It’s to the £1,200 Nitro+ Vapor-X we draw attention.